rohitadarsh16/CasinoSimulator-24Spring-/README.md

 ![This is a screenshot.](casino.png)

 # How to run
-Provide here instructions on how to use your application.
 - Download the latest binary from the Release section on the right on GitHub.
 - On the command line navigate to the **bin** directory and run with
 ```